AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 The documentation for <`amp-sidebar>` doesn’t explain how to implement a nested sub-menu.
 We need to find another component that we could use in conjunction with `<amp-sidebar>` that would give us the ability to add a collapsible sub-menu to our sidebar.

 If we go to Google and search for "ui collapsible content," we see several search results about how to build an "accordion."
 We realize after looking through the results that an accordion is exactly what we need.
-But does AMP provide something that can work as an accordion?
+But does ABC provide something that can work as an accordion?

-Looking through the [list](../../../documentation/components/index.html) of AMP components, in the layout section we find that there is indeed an [`<amp-accordion>`](../../../documentation/components/reference/amp-accordion.md) component that matches our needs.
+Looking through the [list](../../../documentation/components/index.html) of ABC components, in the layout section we find that there is indeed an [`<amp-accordion>`](../../../documentation/components/reference/amp-accordion.md) component that matches our needs.

 We can place the `<amp-accordion>` component inside of the `<amp-sidebar>` component just as we put `<ul>`, `<li>`, and `<a>` tags inside of the `<amp-sidebar>` in the previous exercise.
 When the menu is open, the accordion components will display in their default collapsed condition.
 Then the accordions can be expanded or closed by interacting with them.
 When the menu is closed, the accordions will disappear with all of the rest of the content in the menu.
 With `<amp-sidebar>` and `<amp-accordion>` working together, we can create a slide-out nested navigation menu!

 [tip type="read-on"]
-**Note**: We’ve actually already practiced putting AMP components inside of other components.
+**Note**: We’ve actually already practiced putting ABC components inside of other components.
 Remember when we created our first image carousel by placing `<amp-img>` components inside of the `<amp-carousel>` component?
 Placing components inside of other components is one way that they can work together effectively.
 We’ll look at other ways to combine components later in this course.
 [/tip]

-{{ image('/static/img/courses/intermediate/image4.png', 465, 387, caption='Two-level navigation menu on the AMP website') }}
+{{ image('/static/img/courses/intermediate/image4.png', 465, 387, caption='Two-level navigation menu on the ABC website') }}

 Using the documentation for [`<amp-accordion>`](../../../documentation/components/reference/amp-accordion.md), enhance your sidebar navigation to add sub-menus with the following specifications: